Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 	<img class="img-fluid"
 		src="/assets/img/webgl-volumes/webgl-volume-raycast-pipeline.svg"/>
 	{% assign figurecount = figurecount | plus: 1 %}
-	<figcaption><i>Fig. {{figurecount}}:
+	<figcaption><i>Figure {{figurecount}}:
 	The WebGL pipeline for raymarching a volume.
-We rasterize the backfaces of the volume's bounding box to spawn fragment processing work for those pixels touched by the volume.
+We rasterize the backfaces of the volume's bounding box to run the fragment shader work for those pixels touched by the volume.
-	Within the fragment shader we march rays through the volume to render it.
+	Within the fragment shader we step rays through the volume to render it.
 	</i></figcaption>
 </figure>